 How does this matter?

-This inherent structure of ETFs is one of the main reasons why ETFs are considered to be one of the most important financial innovations ever – and it’s also why ETFs tend to have lower holding costs compared to similar mutual funds.
+This inherent structure of ETFs is one of the main reasons why ETFs are considered one of the most important financial innovations ever.
+And it’s also why ETFs tend to have lower holding costs compared to similar mutual funds.

 If you think that would be unfair, then ETFs are the right instrument for you.

 This is the 3rd post in the ETF Education Series.
 If you are new to ETFs or interested to learn more about them, we recommend reading the entire series:

 - ETF 101 – What is an ETF?

 - ETF Liquidity, Creation, and The Role of Authorised Participants